IDMNYU/BlinkingBeeping/README.md

 * Be on Time.
 Tardiness will affect your grade.
 For every 10 minutes of tardiness, your final, numerical grade will drop by 0.5 percent.
 * Contact the professor at least 24h in advance by email if you will not be in class.
 * absence to observe religious holidays will not be penalized, however the students should give prior notice as described above.
-* if you miss class because of illness or personal issue, let me know immediately via email. **You must submit documentation to Deanna Rayment at deanna.rayment@nyu.edu.** Until I receive notification from her, your absense will be considered unexcused.
+* if you miss class because of illness or personal issue, let me know immediately via email. **You must also submit documentation to Deanna Rayment at deanna.rayment@nyu.edu.** Until I receive notification from her, any absence will be considered unexcused.
 * Late assignments will be penalized by 1/2 grade point for each day past due date.

 ### **ACADEMIC HONESTY**